fwin-dev/py.Lang/readme.md

 	args, kwargs = getArgs(useKwargFormat=None)

-Note that `cls` and `self` are automatically ignored for class methods and instance methods.
+* Note that `cls` and `self` are automatically ignored for class methods and instance methods.
+* Note that if there is a question of whether an argument is an arg or a kwarg, then kwarg is preferred.

 ## Class tools